andrewskaggs/lunch-tools/README.md

 Pull requests for bug fixes or new functionality welcome!
 Follow these instructions to get up and running.

+### Image Search Setup

+Lunch Tools now uses the [Bing Search API](https://datamarket.azure.com/dataset/5BA839F1-12CE-4CCE-BF57-A49D98D29A44) to provide image results.
+Sign up for a free account (5k queries per month) and put you key in the environment variable `LUNCH_TOOLS_BING_API_KEY`.
+This was formerly provided by the free Goolge JSON API which has now been discontinued.

 ### Database Setup
 [MongoDB](https://www.mongodb.org/) connection that defaults to a local instance named "LunchTools" without a password.
 Start it like this: